Navigator logo

 LinkedIn icon

-Matt’s extensive knowledge of government was honed while working on Parliament Hill for over five years.
-As Manager of Caucus Services and Operations with the Conservative Resource Group (CRG), Matt liaised with the Conservative caucus, helping to create professional communication products and acting as the primary point of contact for caucus feedback.
-He developed a comprehensive understanding of the legislative process and the vital role committees in both chambers play in advancing and influencing public policy dialogue.
-Matt has also worked directly for Members of Parliament, including Jason Kenney, Rob Moore and Colin Carrie, providing strategic advice, communications and policy support.
+Matt’s extensive knowledge of government was honed while working on Parliament Hill.
+As Manager of Caucus Services and Operations with the Conservative Resource Group (CRG), he liaised with the Conservative caucus, helping to create professional communication products and acting as the primary point of contact for caucus feedback.
+Matt also worked directly for Members of Parliament Jason Kenney, Rob Moore and Colin Carrie, providing strategic advice, communications and policy support.

 Born and raised in Ottawa, Matt and his wife Shayla have three children.
-Matt plays an active role in his community and has advocated for Ottawa’s homeless by serving on the board of the Ottawa Mission and with the Barrhaven Food Cupboard.
 Matt graduated from Trinity Western University with a degree in Intercultural Religious Studies and Political Science.

 Enjoyed reading?